Dnamanat049/NeuralNets/index.md

 For accomplishing this task, we will break down our methods into three categories: our applicable software, our datasets, and our methods of analysis.
 In terms of software, we will use Beatiful Soup and Selenium to scrape datasets from basketballreference.com.
 Utilizing these packages will smooth the scraping process, and it is a technique that prior researchers have followed.
 To construct the neural network, we will be using the robust library PyTorch to enhance our model's learning capabilities.
 In terms of datasets, we will use the scraped data from basketballreference.com, along with historical betting data from Kaggle.com and historical ELO ratings constructed by fivethirtyeight.com.

 In terms of building the actual model, prior research points towards using a feed-forward neural network to achieve the hightest accuracy ratings, and as such that is the model that we have chosen for this task.
 Our input data will be structured with the observational unit being a single game, with that game being analogous to a vector of floating-point values comprised of the data we have scraped, the betting data, and the team's ELO rating.
 The data that we have trained the model on is comprised of betting odds from various websites for regular season NBA games from 2012 through 2018.
 In total there are roughly 13,000 games that are in the training data alone.
-In order to predict if it is worth it to place a bet on a game, we decided that the best prediction to make would be for one of the betting websites and comopare what our prediction is to what the original odds they placed on the game were.
+In order to predict if it is worth it to place a bet on a game, we decided that the best prediction to make would be for one of the betting websites and compare what our prediction is to what the original odds they placed on the game were.
 The variable we ended up attempting to predict with our model was Bovada_ML, or the money line odds set by bovada.lv.
 Because it would be difficult to get our predictions to be exactly correct each time, we set a range so that if our prediction was within 10 of the desired value (in either direction), it would be deemed as correctly set by the oddsmakers.
 However, if the prediction and the desired output did not line up, then we know the line was incorrectly set by the oddsmakers and therefore is a bet that should be taken advantage of by bettors.
+For example, if the line was set at -300 for one team to win and our model predicted anything from -290 to -310, it would be considered a correctly set line.
+If our model predicts a value outside of this range though, we would notify the user that this line has not been set properly and is therefore a bet that should be taken to exploit an error made by the oddsmakers.
 With this in mind, we determined that the best format for the output of our model would be a yes/no indication of whether or not the bet is a good one to make, as well as the desired and predicted values.

 ## Results